Hans Staudinger: Administrative career

 After his recovery, in Spring 1918 he was made a head of division in the Kriegsernährungsamt (War Office of Food, based in Berlin), where he remained until July 1919.
 He then moved to the Ministry of Economics, where he stayed until 1927.
 From 1920 he was a Vortragender Rat (Expert Councillor).
 With some economy ministers, he served as their personal advisor.
 In addition, he functioned as the liaison with the Reichswirtschaftsrat (Economy Council).
 In the 1920s Staudinger aspired to drive forward the cartelisation of the extractive and energy industries under state control.
 This policy would make possible a form of social economy, which was supported in the ministry by Rudolf Wissell (SPD) and Wichard von Moellendorff.
 However, hardly any state direction of these industries came about.
 The only result of Staudinger's efforts was the publication of a comprehensive study of structural problems of the German economy after the First World War, which was presented by a corresponding committee of inquiry, as proposed by Staudinger in 1925.

 In 1927 Staudinger became a civil servant in the Prussian trade ministry.
-There he was responsible for port, transport and electricity industries, from 1929 as a secretary of state.
+There he was responsible for port, transport and electricity industries, from 1929 as a state secretary.
 The political situation in the democratic Prussia under Otto Braun and the tradition of state-directed economy in this state offered better chances for social economic plans to be realized.
 The Preußenschlag of the German government under Franz von Papen in 1932 put an end to Staudinger's government career; he was put on leave whilst his salary continued to be paid.

 In the government bureaucracy, Staudinger was known since the end of the 1920s as a leading specialist in matters of social economy, and is seen by historians as one of the few distinguished senior civil servants with republican sympathies.
 In 1932 he published a text in which he presented his thoughts on the economy to a wider audience.
 This underlined his reputation as an expert on public enterprise.